roc-lang/roc/TUTORIAL.md

 of the function.
 The expression at the end of the body (`Num.toStr (num1 + num2)` in this case) is returned automatically.

+Infact, this is the only way to define functions in Roc.
+Anonymous or named.

+## IF (branching)
 Let's modify the function to return an empty string if the numbers add to zero.

 ```coffee